How to use event reminders: 10 steps and pro tips to maximize attendance [2024]

 • A/B testing: Experiment with different subject lines, CTAs, or email content to see what resonates best with your audience.

-By taking the time to test your emails before sending, you can ensure that your message is delivered effectively and achieves your desired results.
+By taking the time to test your emails before sending them, you can ensure that your message is delivered effectively and achieves your desired results.

 A lit up email envelope symbol against a black background.